Fly in the House

 - 100 % negative mentions

-The game is noted for having minimal replay value, with users expressing that there is little incentive to play it again after the initial experience.
+The game is generally considered to have little to no replay value, with multiple users expressing a lack of incentive to play it again after the initial experience.

 “It has really no replay value.”